MariyanK1/MariyanK1/README.md

 - 🔭 I’m currently working on bettering my mental and physical state
-- 🌱 I’m currently learning Angular 13 and having a blast
+- 🌱 I’m currently learning Golang
 - 👯 I’m looking to collaborate on fresh ideas
 - 🤔 I’m looking for help with finding Nemo
 - 💬 Ask me about Javascript